kelvinmburu/stkpush/README.md

   ```
 - Run the application using;
   ```
-  python3.6 manage.py runserver
+  python3 manage.py runserver
   ```
-- Test it if its working using;
+- Test if its working using;
   ```
   python3.6 manage.py test
   ```